 Library Management System

 MLN provides a modern, multi-functional integrated library automation system to assure that our member libraries can deliver the most efficient possible modern library services to their users.
-Our automated system (Millennium software by Innovative Interfaces Incorporated) includes modules for circulation transaction tracking; cataloging with database maintenance and authority control; tracking of items transferred within the network; request, overdue, and fine management; software to aid in the acquisition of library materials; and a system to automate the receipt and cataloging of serial publications such as magazines and journals.
+Our automated system (Sierra software by Innovative Interfaces Incorporated) includes modules for circulation transaction tracking; cataloging with database maintenance and authority control; tracking of items transferred within the Network; request, overdue, and fine management; software to aid in the acquisition of library materials; and a system to automate the receipt and cataloging of serial publications such as magazines and journals.

 Cataloging and Database Maintenance

 Our Central Site staff provides cataloging services for all titles acquired by member libraries, ensuring that new acquisitions are represented in the Minuteman Library Network Catalog.
 In addition, they perform quality control for all records to maintain accuracy, authority and currency.
 Our goal is to make the rich collections developed by our member libraries accessible and discoverable to Minuteman Library Network patrons.

 MLN supplies Internet connectivity to its member libraries and supplies email accounts to their staff.
 Our integrated library automation system and the demands of our information services environment require a dependable, robust telecommunications network, which is managed by MLN Central Site staff.
 We are constantly monitoring our network capacity to ensure appropriate service to our members and their patrons.